How Amazon’s Private Label Brands Can Teach You To Scale Your Business

 They made that happen by finding gaps in the marketplace, sourcing corresponding products at increasingly low prices, then offering those handpicked products as third-party sellers.
 This phenomenon allowed Amazon to rapidly scale up, while virtually eliminating risk.

-Amazon has been very busy in the 14 years since they unveiled their first private label brand Pinzon, which featured household goods.
+Amazon has been very busy since they unveiled their first private label brand Pinzon, in August of 2005.

-According to TJI Research (which provides information and analysis about Amazon across industries), as of July 2019, there are currently 141 distinct Amazon private label brands, including Amazon Elements, Amazon Basics, and Rivet in addition to 598 Amazon exclusive brands.
+According to TJI Research (which provides information and analysis about Amazon across industries), as of 2021, there are over 100 distinct Amazon private label brands, including Amazon Elements, Amazon Basics, and Rivet in addition to over 500 Amazon exclusive brands.

 Recently, Amazon’s investment in men’s and women’s fashion has so dramatically accelerated that within the next year, according to Morgan Stanley, Amazon should overtake Walmart as the largest clothing seller in the United States.

-Using Competing Companies to Help Build Out the eCommerce Business Landscape
+Competing Companies Help Amazon Build Out the Business Landscape

 Their new tactic seems to be to motivate competing companies to create brands that will sell exclusively (and compete directly with Amazon) on its own e-commerce platform.

 Launched in late 2018, Amazon Accelerator was created to offer sellers prominent placement on Amazon’s website and individualized support from Amazon’s marketing team.
-It also gives the Amazon the exclusive right to buy the brand for a predetermined price on just 60 days notice, according to the Wall Street Journal.
+According to the Wall Street Journal, it also gives the Amazon the exclusive right to buy the brand for a predetermined price on just 60 days notice.

 While Amazon might be bringing about huge, possibly unsettling changes for the larger companies operating on their marketplace, they are also creating tremendous opportunity for the far more agile individual private label Amazon sellers.